drabarlow/BNS-2002_population_structure/index.md

 - Insufficient time for lineage sorting
 - After population isolation, allele frequencies in subpopulations will diverge under drift
 - Differences in allele frequencies provide a way of identifying populations and measuring their divergence
-- The extent of structuring depends on the magnitude of drift
+- The extent of structuring depends on the magnitude of drift and gene flow
 - Structure can still persist with low level gene flow

 ---